hmxmilohax/rb3-pc/readme.md

 	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.

 *   **_[Pro Drums] "Hitting two cymbals registers as a tom."_**
-	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even on console.
-You can try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.
-Please feel free to ask around in the [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) server.
+	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even console versions.
+You can buy a Roll Limitless for your drums which fix this, or try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.

 *   **_\[ONLINE\] "I cannot find a 3rd or 4th player when searching."_**
 	*   In Rock Band 3's Custom Configuration, [[go to the network tab]](#network) and make sure “Enable UPNP” is enabled.
 If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **Don't enable UPNP while port forwarding** as this can cause crashes.

-*   **_\[ONLINE\] "I crash when searching for players"_**
+*   **_\[ONLINE\] "I crash when searching for players with UPNP enabled."_**
-	*   If you have UPNP enabled in Rock Band 3's Custom Configuration [[Network section]](#network), you will need to disable it and [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).
+	*   Your router may have issues with UPNP.
+Go to Rock Band 3's Custom Configuration [[Network section]](#network), and disable "Enable UPNP."
+You will need to [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).

 *   **_\[ONLINE\] "I'm stuck on “Registering Account” when trying to connect to online servers."_**
 	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
 If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.

 *   **_\[ONLINE\] "I keep disconnecting constantly while playing online."_**
 	*   Double check to make sure your connection is stable.
 Try connecting via Ethernet cable if possible.
 If you have increased your VBlank past 60 Hz, set it back to 60 Hz.
-Aside from that, there's not much that can be done aside from just getting better internet.
+Aside from that, there's not much that can be done aside from getting better internet.

 *   **_“I followed every step and my game is crashing/performing horribly!”_**
 	*   Double check to make sure you meet the requirements and have followed every step correctly.
-This guide has been tested thoroughly and has been proven to work by many people with varying degrees of hardware.
-If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, and 9% chance your computer ran out of disk space or doesn't meet the minimum specs, and 1% chance it's a skill issue.
-If you wish, contact me on the [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) for advice.
+This guide has been thoroughly tested and has been proven to work by many people with varying degrees of hardware.
+If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, a 9% chance your computer ran out of disk space or doesn't meet the minimum specs, and 1% chance it's a skill issue.
+If you wish, contact me on [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) for advice.

 *	**_"You didn't mention changing (SETTING) in the guide.
 It helped my performance."_**
-	* [[Open an issue]](https://github.com/carlmylo/rb3-pc/issues/new) with your suggestions or contact me on the [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) with your findings.
-If it checks out, it'll probably added to this guide.
+	* [[Open an issue]](https://github.com/carlmylo/rb3-pc/issues/new) with your suggestions or contact me on [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) with your findings.
+If it checks out, I'll probably added to this guide.

 <br/>

-# CONCLUSION:
+# Conclusion:

 That's it!
 You now (hopefully) have set up Rock Band 3 on your PC.
 While you're here, why not join some communities that are helping keep the Rock Band community alive?